 Defendants who do not want to contest the charges against them by going to trial can waive their right to a jury trial and plead either guilty or nolo contendere and pay a fine.
 In some instances, the court may also require the defendant to comply with other conditions.
 Adult defendants can plead guilty or nolo contendere without appearing in open court.
 They can do this by mailing or delivering to the court a plea and waiver of jury trial or payment of the fine and costs.
-Persons under the age of 17, commonly called juveniles, are required to appear in open court with a parent or guardian.
+Persons under the age of 17, commonly called juveniles, are required to appear in open court with a parent or guardian (subject to youth diversion under Subchapter E of Chapter 45).
 Defendants who do not contest charges against them may still present evidence that may mitigate the fine.
-Article 45.023, C.C.P. provides that proof as to the offense may be heard upon a plea of guilty or nolo contendere and the punishment assessed by the court.
+Article 45.022/45A.153(a) of the Code of Criminal Procedure provides that proof as to the offense may be heard upon a plea of guilty or nolo contendere and the punishment assessed by the court.